Geodesics and dynamical information projections on the manifold of H\"older equilibrium probabilities: Appendix - On Fourier-like Hilbert basis

 This is equivalent to say that $\varphi$ can be expressed as

 Initially, we will present a simple example of Fourier-like basis which will help to understand more general cases which will be addressed later.

 \begin{example} In this example $\mu$ is the probability of maximal entropy which is associated to the potential $-\log 2$.
-In this case the functions $\varphi$ on the kernel of the Ruelle operator can be expressed as
+In this case the functions $\varphi$ {in the kernel of} the Ruelle operator can be expressed as

 First, we will present a natural Fourier-like basis for $L^2(\mu)$ (and later for the kernel of the Ruelle operator).

 We order the cylinder sets in $\mathfrak{C}_n$ using this order.
 For example, when $n=2$ we get